adobe-platform/Adobe-Workshop-ArgoCon2022/IDP-Capabilities.md

 Ability to define as code dashboards and alerts to help with discovery and resolution of runtime issues.

-### Reliability Engineering

 ### Incident Management

-Ability to efficiently alert and notify engineers when business-impacting incidents/outages occure, as well as the tools for managing those incidents.
+Ability to efficiently alert and notify engineers when business-impacting incidents/outages occure, as well as providing tools for managing those incidents.

 ### Efficiency

-Tooling for automatically improving the efficiency of the cloud resources, to minimize cost while not compromizing reliability.
+Tooling for automatically improving the efficiency of cloud resources usage, to minimize cost without compromizing reliability.

-### Quality Assurance & Testing Infra
+### Reliability, Quality Assurance & Testing Infra

 Toos and frameworks for helping engineers validate the quality of the services/apps.
 Includes: